 An ITAAC inspection is comprised of multiple inspection activities that may be performed over days, weeks, or months.
 For this graph, the term "ITAAC inspection complete" means that all the associated NRC inspection activities tied to that ITAAC have been completed, verified, and marked "Inspection Complete" in the NRC database.
 The term "ITAAC Inspection Not Complete" represents the number of ITAACs for which the completed box in the NRC database has not been checked for ICNs that had been submitted by the licensee.
-The two items that were not completed for December were due to an associated Unit 4 construction activity that had not been completed and an inspection that was in progress but not complete by the end of December.
+The three items that were not completed for January were due to a Unit 4 construction activity that had not been completed and two ICNs that were submitted at the end of January for which the associated inspections were not completed.
+Those two inspections have since been completed.